 WordPress hosting is hosting which has been optimized for the features and software that WordPress uses.
 Namecheap offers a managed WordPress hosting plan, which functions through the EasyWP hosting and software.
 This will help you install WordPress very quickly and manage with even more ease.

-The plans start at $3.88 and go up to $11.88 with the monthly payment option.
+Plans start from just a couple of dollars a month on the entry EasyWP tier and scale up to around $12/month for the top Supersonic tier.
 Yearly is cheaper, as usual.
 As the prices increase, you get more SSD storage, support for multiple website visitors, CPU and RAM.
 The Turbo and Supersonic plans include free CDN and SSL certificates.

 All plans come with quick WP installation, flexible scaling, fast page loading speed, high uptime guarantee, backup and restore tools, and much, much more.